 There’s no way to deny it – remaking or creating new learning spaces can be a beast.
 You’ll need support from the right people, but if you try to include everyone in every step, the process can grind to a halt.

 Try starting with small groups of passionate staff who can kick-start the effort and then spread their enthusiasm.
-And when you need to get buy-in from a broader range of people, collaborative tools like Span™ Workspace can help you run brainstorming sessions to collect input from a range of people who will be using the space.
+And when you need to get buy-in from a broader range of people, collaborative tools and online surveys can help you collect input from a range of people who will be using the space.

 What are the essentials?